Why would I need to see someone?

 When you go to see a therapist, the first session will normally involve the therapist getting an understanding of what has brought you to seek support, and what your own expectations and hopes for counselling are.

-The therapist may explain issues such as your confidentiality to you, and any rare circumstances where this might be breached.
+The therapist may explain issues to you, such as your confidentiality and any rare circumstances where this might be breached.

 People often ask how long counselling will take, and there is not a clear answer to this!
 Whilst there are no limits to how many sessions you can have with a therapist, there are various ways that the fee for counselling can be subsidised.
 You can see more information about this on our FAQ page.